giry-dev/mangrove-docs/docs/developers/SDK/guides/snipe-offer.md

 Before sniping the offer with the information we just gathered, we have to [approve](../../strat-lib/guides/approvals.md) Mangrove to be able to take the funds (USDC), from our account.
 We need to do this, because when taking any offer, the first thing Mangrove does, is to transfer the takers funds to Mangrove and from Mangrove to the maker.
 If we have not approved this, the transfer will fail with a `mgv/takerTransferFail`.

 We can now snipe the offer.
 Be ware that the information on the offer, is from the makers side.
 This means that what we, the taker, wants is what the offer (the maker) gives.
 Similarly with gives; what we, the taker, gives, is what the offer (the maker) wants.
-When taking a offer we should be aware that if we do not give a %%`gasLimit`|gasLimit%%, mangrove.js will get the `gasLimit` from the offer's %%`gasreq`|gasreq%%.
+When taking a offer we should be aware that if we do not give a [`gasLimit`](/docs/developers/terms/gasLimit.md), mangrove.js will get the `gasLimit` from the offer's [`gasreq`](/docs/developers/terms/gasreq.md).
 The `gasLimit` sets a limit on how much gas we max want to use, when taking the offer.
 This way we can control, that if it is very costly to take the offer and it ends up costing more than our `gasLimit`, then the transfer will revert.

 ```javascript reference
 https://github.com/mangrovedao/mangrove.js/blob/2eb3f76f120831a48c577d930fcffc7d55d75c51/examples/how-tos/snipe-offer.js#L27-L50